-This document will introduce you to the power and flexibility of Connext DDS.
+This document will introduce you to the power and flexibility of using Connext DDS.
 We invite you to explore further by referring to the wealth of available information, examples, and resources: The Connext DDS documentation includes:

-• RTI Connext DDS Core Libraries Getting Started Guide-This document describes how to install the Connext DDS core libraries and utilities.
+• Connext DDS Getting Started Guide-This document describes how to install the Connext DDS and utilities.
 It also lays out the benefits and concepts behind the product and takes you step-by-step through the creation of a simple example application.
 Developers should read this document first.